arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 Within machine learning, many techniques can be described as one of two basic kinds of models: **supervised** and **unsupervised**.

-Supervised models are focused on an outcome; there are input variables and a specific output variable that the model attempts to predict.
+From [Google's excellent introductory course on machine learning](https://developers.google.com/machine-learning/intro-to-ml/what-is-ml) (used with permission):

+> [Supervised learning](https://developers.google.com/machine-learning/glossary#supervised-machine-learning) models can make predictions after seeing lots of data with the correct answers and then discovering the connections between the elements in the data that produce the correct answers.
+This is like a student learning new material by studying old exams that contain both questions and answers.
+Once the student has trained on enough old exams, the student is well prepared to take a new exam.
+These ML systems are “supervised” in the sense that a human gives the ML system data with the known correct results.

-For example, a model that uses data from electronic health records to predict which patients will need to be seen again within a month after discharge would be a supervised model.
+For example, a model that predicts which patients will need to be rehospitalized within a month after discharge based on previous data from electronic health records for patients who did or didn't need to be rehospitalized would be a supervised model.

-Unsupervised models, on the other hand, don't have a true outcome.
-Instead, they focus on identifying patterns and structure with the data.
+Supervised models require [labeled data](https://developers.google.com/machine-learning/glossary#labeled-example) to train on --- data that has the outcome included.

+Again, from Google's machine learning course:

+> [Unsupervised learning](https://developers.google.com/machine-learning/glossary#unsupervised-machine-learning) models make predictions by being given data that does not contain any correct answers.
+An unsupervised learning model's goal is to identify meaningful patterns among the data.
+In other words, the model has no hints on how to categorize each piece of data, but instead it must infer its own rules.

 A model identifying clusters within cancer cell lines would be an unsupervised model.
+Unsupervised models train on unlabeled data.

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>